Interac ALT English Teacher Salary in Japan: Detailed Breakdown

 Premiums are calculated based on annual income and the portion paid by the employee is deducted from salary.
 The employer will also contribute by matching the employee’s payments.

 Pension payments can be refunded up to a certain amount upon leaving Japan.
-For more information about the pension system, see our blog article here.
+For more information about the pension system, see our blog article about Healthcare in Japan for Foreigners and separate blog post about pensions in Japan.

-Have you got any more questions about the salary for English teachers in Japan?
-Contact us for more information about our latest roles, or find out more about what an ALT is.
+Do you have more questions about the salary for English teachers in Japan?
+That’s to be expected, and our team is happy to help.
+Contact us for more information about our latest roles, or find out more about the role of an ALT in Japan, and visit our blog to discover more about Japanese culture, life in Japan, and our top-tips.